-- Process ALL budget requests for student activities budget; - Keep accurate records of all activities; available online in the shared drive for any to see; - Record expenses when they occur (i.e. within one day of making a check request), including the Petty Cash box; - Support the Activities and Clubs Committee by maintaining and providing accurate records of all requests, allocations and expenses; - Attend all Activities and Clubs Committee meetings and provide budget recommendations for all requests; - Provide weekly budget request summaries to the stakeholders (i.e. Student Body, Faculty, Staff).
-In addition, budget summaries should be posted weekly on the SGA website; - Guide the Student Senate in budgetary decisions; - Chair the Coup de Pouce Committee in the Fall and Spring, collaborating closely with the Cultural Program Coordinator; - Meet with entire SGA Team and the Dean of Student Development weekly (time to be determined each semester based on academic schedules); - Attend and work at all SGA-sponsored events, determined at the start of each semester; - Hold a minimum of five office hours in the SGA office each week during the academic year; - Participate in Fall and Spring Orientation training provided one's participation during orientation; - Participate in SGA trainings and retreats and transition training with new SGA team in May; - Maintain information and transition manual for present and future SGA. - Create contracts for any budget allocations for trips abroad, with the agreement of the Dean of Student Development, and enforce the conditions agreed upon - Meet with the Dean of Student Development once a week to go over any budgetary concerns and sign all necessary forms - Manage the lending out of all SGA cash boxes.
+- Process ALL budget requests for student activities budget; - Keep accurate records of all activities; available online in the shared drive for any to see; - Record expenses when they occur (i.e. within one day of making a check request), including the Petty Cash box; - Support the Activities and Clubs Committee by maintaining and providing accurate records of all requests, allocations, and expenses; - Attend all Activities and Clubs Committee meetings and provide budget recommendations for all requests; - Provide weekly budget request summaries to the stakeholders (i.e. Student Body, Faculty, Staff).
+In addition, budget summaries should be posted weekly on the SGA website; - Guide the Student Senate in budgetary decisions; - Chair the Coup de Pouce Committee in the Fall and Spring, collaborating closely with the Cultural Program Coordinator; - Meet with entire SGA Team and the Dean of Student Development weekly (time to be determined each semester based on academic schedules); - Attend and work at all SGA-sponsored events, determined at the start of each semester; - Hold a minimum of five office hours in the SGA office each week during the academic year;

+- Participate in Fall and Spring Orientation training provided one's participation during orientation; - Participate in SGA trainings and retreats and transition training with new SGA team in May; - Maintain information and transition manual for present and future SGA; - Create contracts for any budget allocations for trips abroad, with the agreement of the Dean of Student Development, and enforce the conditions agreed upon; - Meet with the Dean of Student Development once a week to go over any budgetary concerns and sign all necessary forms - Manage the lending out of all SGA cash boxes.

-- €750 stipend each semester; - €375 Orientation payment each semester one participates; - Monthly phone stipend; up to €40 - Access to the SGA Office, including a work station, printing rights and a university phone line.
+- A stipend each semester, to be determined by the Dean of Students and Vice Dean of Students; - An additional stipend for each semester one participates in orientation; - Monthly phone stipend; up to $\in 40$; - Access to the SGA Office, including a workstation, printing right, and a university phone line.

-- Strong organizational skills; - · Enjoys working with numbers; - Able to balance budgetary constraints with short- and long-term goals; - Comfortable with Excel and basic accounting practices (to that end, candidates are strongly encouraged to take the Financial Accounting course before considering this position)
+- Strong organizational skills; - Enjoy working with numbers; - Able to balance budgetary constraints with short- and long-term goals; - Comfortable with Excel and basic accounting practices (to that end, candidates are strongly encouraged to take the Financial Accounting course before considering this position).